thomaskejser/modern-cmake/docs/blog.md

 ## `CMakePresets.json` for environment supplied `vcpkg`

-Your present, i fyou used Martin's solution, will look something like this:
+Your presets, if you used Martin's solution, will look something like this:

 ```json
 {